-The history of the Houses
+The History of the Houses

+Toorak College’s Senior House System was established by co-Principals Misses Isabel and Robina Hamilton in the mid 1920s around the time the school relocated from Toorak to Mt Eliza.
 The Hamilton sisters encouraged respect and responsibility to other students, a commitment to school work and good conduct, all of which earned points.
 Mindful of preserving the School’s heritage, House names were inspired by key people and places from the School’s earliest years.

 Students were allotted to Douglas, Mayfield and Hamilton Houses.
 In 1948, Tripp House was established for day girls.
 As the numbers of day girls grew, Pye House was formed in 1955.
 The original three Houses remained for boarders until 1962 when boarders and day girls were integrated into each of the Houses.
 In 1984, Cerutty House was established.